-Effective management of tinnitus often depends on the type of tinnitus you have.
+Effective management often depends on the type of tinnitus you have.

-The vast majority of tinnitus suffers have subjective tinnitus, ringing in ears that often cannot be fixed.
-This type can usually be managed.
+The vast majority of tinnitus sufferers have subjective tinnitus, ringing in ears that can often be managed, but not fixed.

 There are many treatment options for subjective tinnitus.
-Many doctors recommend limiting intake of caffeine or alcohol and reducing stress.
-Auditory habituation or tinnitus retraining therapy is another method, and involves a device or hearing aid that produces a low level sound alongside the ringing in order to desensitize.
+Many doctors recommend limiting the intake of caffeine or alcohol and reducing stress.
+Auditory habituation or tinnitus retraining therapy is another method and involves a device or hearing aid that produces a low-level sound alongside the ringing in order to desensitize your own, possibly ingrained reactions to sound.
 This is similar to acoustic therapy, which – through the use of hearing aids or sound generators – masks any annoying tinnitus sounds.

 Objective tinnitus is “usually produced by internal functions in the body’s circulatory (blood flow) and somatic (musculoskeletal movement) systems.”
 This type can both be heard by your hearing care specialist and can often be cured in its entirety.
 For those whose “buzzing, ringing, whistling” is caused by a buildup of earwax or a punctured eardrum, the path to clear sound is often as simple as fixing the underlying problem.